vegaprotocol/specs/protocol/0056-REWA-rewards_overview.md

 A market reward pool funded with the same asset by the same party with different market scopes should pay to all markets even if already paid
 #### Setup
 * Setup a market ETHUSDT settling in USDT.
-* Setup a market BTCUSDT settling in USDT with a different party.
+* Setup a market BTCUSDT settling in USDT using a different proposing party.
 * The value of `marketCreationQuantumMultiple` is `10^6` and `quantum` for `USDT`is `1`.
 * Setup and fund recurring reward account transfers for the market ETHUSDT, specifying `USDT` markets for the metric asset:
     * Transfer 10000 $VEGA to `ETHUSDT | market creation | $VEGA`